bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 location to another.
 Even worse, the set of problems has been exacerbated with much increased complexity.

-As of late, I have been hearing what seems like justified reactions to this complexity.
-Folks are saying things like: [JQuery considered harmful](http://lea.verou.me/2015/04/jquery-considered-harmful/), "Frameworks are dead", etc. There seems to be a reductionism at hand and its understandable.
+As of late, I have been hearing what seem like justified reactions to this complexity.
+Folks are saying things like: [JQuery considered harmful](http://lea.verou.me/2015/04/jquery-considered-harmful/), "Frameworks are dead", etc. There seems to be a reductionism at hand and it's understandable.
 For a really great talk about this see [Programming with Hand Tools](https://www.youtube.com/watch?v=ShEez0JkOFw).

 The main point here is we actually want to reduce cognitive overhead, and not just push it around, or worse, grow it with bad trade-offs.

-There really is no free lunch, so instead of looking to techniques, patterns, libraries, and frameworks, maybe we should look at the simplifying the computation itself.
+There really is no free lunch, so instead of looking to techniques, patterns, libraries, and frameworks, maybe we should look at simplifying the computation itself.

-In the implementation of Yome widget below, I am going to use functional programming to express this problem in a straightforward manner.
+In the implementation of the Yome widget below, I am going to use functional programming to express this problem in a straightforward manner.

 ### Why is functional programming straightforward?